cordpackers/reUpdater/faq.md

 ## What improvements does this have over the original?

 Multithreading.
 That's it.
-As I want to keep it 100% compatible with `app.asar`, not removing features from the original and mostly same functionality
+As I want to keep it 100% compatible with `app.asar`, not removing features from the original and mostly same functionality.

+## Would this be available to macOS/Linux users?

+**No.**

+As stated above, this relies on and modifies `installer.db` which is exclusive to Squirrel.Windows, which is Windows only.